ItalyStrap/platform-requirements-check/README.md

 }
 ```

 `RangeVersionRequirement` is a concrete class that implements `RequirementInterface`.
-This class checks if the current version of a certain component (e.g., PHP or a PHP extension) is within a version range.
+This class checks if the current version of a certain component (e.g., PHP, Theme or plugin) is within a version range.
 Use `RangeVersionRequirement` to define a version range-based requirement.

 ```php
 <?php